dimanech/atlas-guide/README.md

 After that styleguide page and components stat hints would be generated beside components regular building cycle.

+## Troubleshooting

+### I need to remove unneeded graphs, info, features etc. How to do this?

+The most robust way to do this is extend templates on project level and remove views that responsible for that.

+### I build dependency graph but it has too much duplicate imports since each our resulted file include the same files.

+To clean up the graph you could add duplicated files into scss ignore list.
+To do this put regexp to `excludedSassFiles` field.

 ## Contributing

 You are welcome for ideas, help and of course code contributing.